About IMPACT

-Since the first meeting in December 2022, the group has grown to include over 250 organizations, and gained the support of city, county, and state agencies.
-S.O.N.G. was officially recognized as a 501(c)3 in April 2024, and earned tax-exemption status in June 2024.
+Since the first meeting in December 2022, the group has grown to include over 300 organizations, and gained the support of city, county, and state agencies.
+We were officially recognized as a 501(c)3 in April 2024, and earned tax-exemption status in June 2024.

-Through collaborative meetings, the Spokane IMPACT annual behavioral health resource fair, and online tools such as the comprehensive resource guide and social media groups, S.O.N.G. is changing the way that both businesses and the community access care.
+Through collaborative meetings, the annual IMPACT Behavioral Health Resource Fair, and online tools such as the Comprehensive Resource Guide and social media groups, we are changing the way that both businesses and the community access care.

 Board of Directors

 Gabriel works in business development, spearheading marketing and outreach initiatives for both adult and adolescent programs in Washington.
 He brings compassion and empathy, mixed with exuberant effort, to assist those in need of services.
 He is a graduate of Eastern Washington University School of Business, having earned his Master’s Degree in Business Administration.
-He also serves as Treasurer for the Prevent Suicide Spokane Coalition.
+He also serves on the board for Spokane Alliance for Fentanyl Education and the Prevent Suicide Spokane Coalition.

 Jamie is the Director of Business Development at Inland Northwest Behavioral Health.
 She graduated from Eastern Washington University and has 20 years of experience being an ambassador in the community, and building relationships by supporting events, communications and outreach initiatives.
 She also volunteers with the Prevent Suicide Spokane Coalition and the Hope Squad.